opsfolio/resource-surveillance-commons/pattern/info-assurance-controls/README.md

 3. Uniform Resource Storage: All ingested controls are saved and managed within the uniform_resource table for efficient retrieval and display.

-# `surveilr` Infromation Assurence Policy Service Patterns
+# `surveilr` Infromation Assurance Policy Service Patterns

 - `stateless-ic.surveilr.sql` script focuses on creating views that define how to extract and present specific policy data from the